MG Software.

 Enterprise messaging with 2,600+ integrations or free voice channels and community tools?
 Slack and Discord approach team communication differently.

-Slack and Discord serve fundamentally different primary audiences that increasingly overlap.
-Slack is the undisputed platform for business communication with structured channels, threads, and enterprise-grade integrations.
-Discord excels as a community platform with free voice channels, a generous free plan, and growing developer adoption.
-For companies with compliance requirements and external client communication, Slack is the standard.
-For developer communities, open-source projects, and cost-conscious startups, Discord offers a powerful free alternative.
+Slack and Discord serve fundamentally different primary audiences that in 2026 increasingly overlap as Discord becomes more professional and Slack expands community features.
+Slack is the undisputed platform for business communication with structured channels, threads, enterprise-grade integrations, and compliance certifications required by regulated industries.
+Discord excels as a community platform and is growing as an internal communication tool for tech teams thanks to free voice channels, unlimited message history, and a generous free plan.
+For companies with compliance requirements, external client communication via Slack Connect, and the need for 2,600+ business integrations, Slack is the clear standard.
+For developer communities, open-source projects, and cost-conscious startups, Discord offers a powerful free alternative with unique voice features.

 Slack and Discord communication platforms compared